 5 Reasons To Get BONEBRIDGE

-1. BONEBRIDGE has a smaller and lighter audio processor
+1. BONEBRIDGE has a small and light audio processor

 Because the audio processor for BONEBRIDGE doesn’t need to vibrate, it can be a lot thinner and lighter.
 It needs only a battery and a computer chip, which converts sound vibrations into the wireless electrical signals that are sent to the implant.

-The newest BONEBRIDGE audio processor, SAMBA, is only 10 mm tall and weighs 9 g with the battery.
+The newest BONEBRIDGE audio processor, SAMBA 2, is only 10 mm tall and weighs 9 g with the battery.
 It’s so tiny, you’ll barely even notice you’re wearing it!

 A small and light audio processor isn’t the only reason to choose BONEBRIDGE.